 Jusczyk’s daughter, Malia, was diagnosed with neuroblastoma, a cancer that forms in nerve tissue and mostly affects young children, when she was just 2 years old.
-The family moved from Orlando, Florida, to Boston shortly after the news so she could be treated in the Neuroblastoma Program at Dana-Farber/Children’s Hospital Cancer Center (DF/CHCC), which provides research and the latest treatments.
+The family moved from Orlando, Florida, to Boston shortly after the news so she could be treated in the Neuroblastoma Program at Dana-Farber/Boston Children’s Cancer and Blood Disorders Center, which provides research and the latest treatments.

 “We packed our bags as soon as we could,” recalls Jusczyk.
 “We have family in the Boston area and we wanted Malia to be at the best cancer center in the world for her disease.”
 There, Jusczyk met Kelly, whose 5-year-old daughter, Charlotte, was across the hall fighting the same type of cancer.